-Conditions other than those of a regulatory nature are not common, although sometimes third-party consents in key contracts (notably pre-existing financing arrangements or concession agreements) and prior corporate restructurings are included.
-Conditioning the transaction on obtaining financing is rare (and usually "prohibited" in auction sales' process letters).
+In particular prior to the COVID-19 pandemic, conditions other than those of a regulatory nature were not common, although sometimes third-party consents in key contracts (notably pre-existing financing arrangements or concession agreements) and prior corporate restructurings are included.
+Making the transaction conditional on obtaining financing is rare (and usually "prohibited" in auction sales' process letters).